misiektoja/psn_monitor/docs/usage.md

 ```sh
 psn_monitor --send-test-webhook
 ```

+The monitoring error event covers the failure alert and the recovery alert that follows it, with the same subject and text as the email alerts.
+The webhook message leaves out the timestamp line, since a chat message already shows when it arrived.

 A failed delivery is retried once, a rate limit waits the delay the service asked for and bounds it, and redirects are never followed.
 When both channels are enabled, each is delivered independently: an alert that reached Discord is not sent again just because the email failed.